 When taking your dog out for exercise, always be sure to bring a bowl or a water bottle.
-Merci Collective offers a line of crystal infused dog water bottles that doesn’t just hydrate your dogs but also looks good and soothes the nerves of your beloved dog.
+Merci Collective offers a line of crystal-infused dog water bottles that don’t just hydrate your dogs but also look good and soothe the nerves of your beloved dog.

 This is because they are able to hydrate themselves from the moisture of the wet food.
 Another reason could be because your dog is sick or in some sort of pain.
 Some reasons can be more severe than others.

-If you see that your dog is not feeling well than their usual self, talk with your local veterinarian to figure out exactly why your dog is not drinking enough water.
+If you see that your dog is not feeling well then its usual self, talk with your local veterinarian to figure out exactly why your dog is not drinking enough water.

 There can also be many reasons as to why your dog is drinking more water than usual.
 Some dog treats are known to cause dehydration in your dogs.

 This doesn’t necessarily mean its bad for your dog but keep in mind to always have plenty of fresh and clean water in their bowl if you do feed them these treats.
 When summer comes around, the heat from the sun can also cause your dog to search for more water.